figurebelow/code.svg/README.md

 # code.svg
-A Node.js library to generate beauty through SVG and javascript
+A JavaScript library to generate beauty through SVG and code